yamisama/AFDesignLoad/doc/source/file_format.rst

 contains color swatches.
 It is usually stored uncompressed.

-The file format is similar to the doc.dat format in that it is made of individual chunks.
+The file format is similar to the doc.dat format in that it is made of individual chunks and starts with a similar signature and version.

-Unfortunately, there is no size or version field, meaning that it is not possible to skip unknown or unsupported chunks when reading.
+Unfortunately, there is no size or version field in the individual chunks, meaning that it is not possible to skip unknown or unsupported chunks when reading.
+It also makes it difficult to spot potential nested chunks.

 Some of the chunks in a swatches document also seem to pop up in a doc.dat file.
 At this point, it is not clear if this is because of embedded swatches, or if